Tencent/tdesign-common/docs/web/api/time-picker.en-US.md

 ---
+title: TimePicker
-title: TimePicker description:Used to select a specific point in time or a time period.
+description: Used to select a specific point in time or a time period.
 isComponent: true
 usage: { title: '', description: '' }
 spline: form